Artist Spotlight | The Artistic Duo of Richard Rogers & Mary Bean

 Image from Facebook

-Rogers taught drawing and painting at their home in Sumneytown.
-He often gave classes outside around the picturesque grounds of the homestead.
+Rogers and Bean taught drawing and painting at their home in Sumneytown.
+Rogers often gave classes outside around the picturesque grounds of the homestead.
 He encouraged his students to experiment with light and color using the outdoors as inspiration.

 Photos from left to right: Rogers with an art student, Rogers in his garden.
 Photos courtesy of the Rogers' Estate